AlexandruG8/Bucharest-presentation/README.md

 Implementation:

-  -This is built using only html for the structure and css for styling.
+  -This is built using only HTML for the structure and CSS for styling.

 Steps involved: